-The Discipline Committee holds hearings in cases in which a member of the College has been referred by the Inquiries, Complaints and Reports Committee (ICRC) on reasonable and probable grounds that an act(s) of professional misconduct has occurred.
+The Discipline Committee holds hearings in cases in which a registrant of the College has been referred by the Inquiries, Complaints and Reports Committee (ICRC) on reasonable and probable grounds that an act(s) of professional misconduct has occurred.
 A discipline hearing is a formal process, much like that of a court of law, conducted by a panel of the Discipline Committee.
-At a discipline hearing, the College and the member against whom the allegations have been made are the parties to the proceedings.
+At a discipline hearing, the College and the registrant against whom the allegations have been made are the parties to the proceedings.

 The Discipline Committee Rules of Procedure used by the College of Dental Technologists of Ontario can be found here.